nafisdev/nafisdev.github.io/_posts/2022-03-22-elasticsearch.md

 ## Aha , we can scale

+ElasticSearch mm se cm ban gaya hy.
+Ab chahiye, full izzat.

+For handling huge request volumes , elasticsearch embraced the standard Distributive System concepts and provided with configurable setup to  scalable search engine.

 <figure>
   <img src="{{ '/images/clusterelasticsearch.png' | prepend: site.baseurl }}" alt="">
-  <figcaption>Fig1. - Analyzer Workflow</figcaption>
+  <figcaption>Fig3. - Node Architecture</figcaption>
 </figure>

 The ElasticSearch distributive architecture is configurable and can be orchestrated through config files We can specify our own routing parameters and customise our indexing.
-The formula is :
+The default formula is :
 shard = hash(routing) % number_of_primary_shards

     PUT my-index-000001/_doc/1?routing=user1&refresh=true